Benjamin-Italiaander/add_escape_backslash_character_bash_script/README.md

-## Add escape backslash scripted in bash
+# Add escape backslash scripted in bash
-# I made a small script to add a escape character behind some characters
+## I made a small script to add a escape character behind some characters

-this is a small script you can use to generate a output with escape characters.
+### this is a small script you can use to generate a output with escape characters.
-Sometimes it handy to add them.

 You can fill a variable and add this to the command or integrate this in some bash script

 ```shell